The scholarship committee has to read and review hundreds of grant applications daily. This process takes a lot of time to evaluate each application,

 A scholarship cover letter is a kind of application/resume that you write to the scholarship council.
-Just like a job resume, you talk about yourself, your experience, your education, and you try to convince that why committee members should award you a scholarship.
+Just like a job resume, you talk about yourself, your experience, and your education, and you try to convince why committee members should award you a scholarship.

 Things your cover letter should have